Garlic Uses For Health And Cooking

 Preheat oven to 375 degrees

-Remove the paper outer layer from cloves and trim off the ends.
+Remove the papery outer layer from the cloves and trim off the ends.

 Place cloves on a baking dish and sprinkle extra virgin olive oil on top